Instruct us directly

 - Professional Client Access.
 Solicitors, qualified in-house lawyers and other authorised litigators may instruct barristers directly either on behalf of clients or on their own account in any matter for all types of work.

 - Licensed Access.
-Licensed access is a licensing system whereby organisations or individuals who are suitable to instruct barristers because they have expertise in particular areas of law can apply to the Bar Council to be licensed to instruct barristers directly in those areas.
+Licensed access is a licensing system whereby organisations or individuals who are suitable to instruct barristers because they have expertise in particular areas of law can apply to the Bar counsel to be licensed to instruct barristers directly in those areas.
 The licensed access licensing scheme ensures that the referrer has the skills necessary and the facilities available to instruct the Bar direct.

 The members of 5RB accredited to undertake public access work are: